yf254/yf254.github.io/_posts/2022-03-28-the-first-post.md

 ---
 layout: post
-title: Hello World!
+title: About this site
 date: 2022-03-28
 description:
 tag: general
 ---

-　　Hi there~ Welcome to my personal website.
+　　Hi there~ I'm Yuxiao.
+Welcome to my personal website.

-## Main：
+## About this site：
-　It is the first post in this website.
+　This site is build by jekyll and Github pages.
+You can find some of my tiny works in school projects and short write-ups here.